We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Challenging assembly

 The FCMP Dual Chamber Tumbling Composter is another great option for outdoor use.
 It's slightly smaller than our best overall, but it also costs less, so it's a great option if you want a reasonably priced, conveniently sized method of converting food waste into nutrient-rich compost.
-In fact, during our three months of testing, we loved it so much that we bought a second unit to meet the needs of our busy household (we cook a lot).
+In fact, after the first three months of testing, we loved it so much that we bought a second unit to meet the needs of our busy household (we cook a lot).

 It doesn't have a handle for turning the chamber, but we found it simple to rotate it like a barrel.
 There are two chambers for different stages of compost, each with a sliding door that we can open and close with just one hand.
 Multiple aeration holes speed up the decomposition process but don't allow pests or excessive moisture to enter.